Love weaves itself from hundreds of threads

 Every time I use them, I simply remember where they were made and that brings a smile to my face 🙂

-I hope you liked learning more about San Sebastian in El Salvador!
+I hope you liked learning more about The City of Colorful Textiles: San Sebastián, El Salvador.

 Now it’s your turn.